-Prerequisite: BUSN 1010 only OR one of BUSN 2300 or ALHS 1090 along with one of BUSN 2310 or ALHS 1010 or ALHS 1011 Also Required: BUSN 1000 or COMP 1000 or HIMT 1150 .
+Prerequisite: BUSN 1010 only OR must have completed both of the following requirements: (A) BUSN 2300 or ALHS 1090; (B) BUSN 2310 or ALHS 1010 or ALHS 1011.

 BUSN 2375 - Healthcare Coding (3)

 Provides an introduction to medical coding skills and the application of international coding standards as it applies to healthcare billing for insurance purposes.
 Topics include: current procedural terminology, International Classification of Diseases, code book formats, coding techniques, formats of the ICD and CPT manuals, and collections.